 If you are a driver in Virginia, these new bike laws calls for a bit more awareness on a daily basis.
 Always be on the lookout for cyclists, as the pastime is rapidly gaining popularity across the state.
 As these laws take effect, you may see more bikes comfortable sharing the road with cars.
 You can now pass cyclists with a lane change on any stretch of road, but this may have downsides as well.
 While this could make it easier to pass cyclists on smaller roads, it may also increase the risk of head-on collisions.
 Especially if you are driving on winding roads, you should pay close attention to the lane boundaries.
 Although you can now cross a double-yellow line to pass bikers, this can sometimes be a bad idea.
 Such boundaries often exist to show where the road is unsafe for passing or to warn drivers of blind turns.
 It is tempting to use any opportunity to pass, but you must always remember to value safety over speed.
 Only pass in areas where you are certain you have a buffer from oncoming traffic.
 Make sure that when you do overtake cyclists, you change lanes fully to create the required distance.

 Be extra vigilant at stop signs as well.
 You may be accustomed to cyclists treating stop signs like yield signs already, but this will only become more common as time passes.
 Also, not all cyclists will responsibly yield to you, so you should always be prepared to give up your right-of-way if necessary.
 Do your part to ensure that everyone shares the road safely.

 If you or someone you know has been injured while riding a bicycle, you may be able to hold the at-fault driver accountable.
-To explore your legal options, you need a trusted local attorney by your side.
+To explore your legal options, you need a trusted local personal injury attorney by your side.
 The team at Regan Zambri Long PLLC has years of experience helping people in your situation find justice.
 Contact us today for a free case evaluation.